jmcfarlane/chula/docs/about.rst

    storage that scales pretty well.
  * Message queue: Support for asynchronous processing of messages
  * Typical stuff: Environment, GET and POST variables
- * Speed: Chula seems to perform pretty well already
+ * Speed: Chula seems to perform pretty well

 Source code
 +++++++++++

-Chula uses Git_ for version control.
+Chula uses the Git_ version control system.
 The official Chula repository can be found on Github_.

 Issue tracker
 +++++++++++++

 Chula uses the issue tracker that's integrated with Github_.
-If you find defects or have ideas for impprovement please feel free to file issues.
+If you find defects or have ideas for improvement please feel free to file issues.
+In the event Chula becomes more popular, a more sophisticated tracker will be used.

 Release cycle
 +++++++++++++